When Recording Applies

 Failure to file, record or register the disclaimer does not affect its validity as between the disclaimant and person to whom the property interest or power passes by reason of the disclaimer.

 A.R.S. § 14-10015That said, recording can help avoid disputes down the road.
-If a disclaimed interest involves real estate, recording the disclaimer creates a clear chain of title.
-Without it, a title search might not reflect the disclaimer, which could complicate a future sale or refinance.
-For real property disclaimers, recording is strongly recommended even though the law does not require it.
+If a disclaimed interest in property involves real estate, recording the disclaimer creates a clear chain of title.
+Without it, a title search might not reflect the disclaimer.
+That could complicate a future sale or refinance.